darnelleMelvin/from-negatives-to-knowledge/docs/index.md

 <link rel="stylesheet" href="style.css">

 # From Negatives to Knowledge: Linking Community Archives with RDF
+## 2025 LD4 Confernece on Linked Data
-### Workshop Facilitated by Darnelle Melvin and Cory Lampert
+### Workshop Facilitated by Darnelle Melvin and Cory Lampert on Monday, July 28, 2025.

 Welcome to the workshop site!
 This workshop explores how a digitized photographic collection documenting Las Vegas’s Historic Westside was transformed into a knowledge graph using linked data principles.